jessepav/lacygoill-wiki-backup/process/process.md

 ### `x`

-When you use a BSD-style option, `ps(1)` only displays processes who have a tty.
+When you use a BSD-style option, `ps(1)` only displays processes who have a TTY.

 `x` removes this restriction.